TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

      could not be bothered to update their test environment for the new schema.
 Therefore testing has to be done in a different way; see above.
      Hopefully test.crossref.org will be usable again eventually.
--- When all articles are done, and the issue.xml looks ok, can upload to -- crossref for them to validate it:
+#old When all articles are done, and the issue.xml looks ok, can upload to
+#old crossref for them to validate it:
---   make upload-test  # in crossref subdirectory
+#old   make upload-test  # in crossref subdirectory
---
+#old
--- The result should be "batch submission was successfully received"; that -- just means the data was uploaded.
-Crossref will send email to -- doi-tugboat@tug.org when complete, which should happen within a few -- minutes.
+#old The result should be "batch submission was successfully received"; that
+#old just means the data was uploaded.
+Crossref will send email to
+#old doi-tugboat@tug.org when complete, which should happen within a few
+#old minutes.
 Can also check results online:
---   https://test.crossref.org -> Show my submission queue
+#old   https://test.crossref.org -> Show my submission queue
---                            (or Show System Queue) --
+#old                            (or Show System Queue)
+#old
--- When the result mail comes in, see <batch_data> summary element at end, -- should be all success.
-Browse through the rest, especially that all the -- <citation> elements were accepted.
+#old When the result mail comes in, see <batch_data> summary element at end,
+#old should be all success.
+Browse through the rest, especially that all the
+#old <citation> elements were accepted.
 Fix and rerun as needed.
 ---- end old testing info.

  After the test upload succeeds, good to copy the test landing files